Theory of Multi-photon Processes for Applications in Quantum Control: Arbitrary-order expansion

 \subsection{Leading-order monochromatic Hamiltonian with two resonant states}

-To exemplify the developed framework, we apply it to a simple, but commonly encountered model system with a monochromatic drive, $V_{p}=0$ for $|p|> 1$, and with only two relevant resonant states~$D=\{\ket{0}, \ket{1}\}$.
+To exemplify the developed framework, we apply it to a simple, but commonly encountered model with a monochromatic drive, $V_{p}=0$ for $|p|> 1$, and with only two relevant resonant states~$D=\{\ket{0}, \ket{1}\}$.
 In this case, the leading order of the coupling rate and Stark shift take a simpler form.
 With a single drive harmonics, the system can absorb or emit only one or zero photons at each step and~$p_j=-1,0,1$.
 Since the transition between~$\ket{0}$ and~$\ket{1}$ requires the absorption of~$n_1$ photons, the coupling rate vanishes at order $r<n_1$, and the $n_1$-th order coupling corresponds to~$n_1$ successive single photon absorption processes with~$p_j=1$.
-Therefore, no intermediate state is resonant with~$E_0$ or~$E_1$ and we only obtain trivial powers and multiplicity coefficient.
+Therefore, no intermediate state is resonant with~$E_0$ or~$E_1$ and we only obtain trivial powers and multiplicity coefficients.
 This leads to $\Omega_{10}^{(r)}=0 \quad\text{for}\quad r<n_1$ and the leading-order coupling rate \begin{widetext}

 \end{widetext} We note that the sum over $\ket{a_1},\dots,\ket{a_{n_1-1}}$ runs in principle over all states of the system.
 However, in practical applications only a few levels remain relevant and one may ignore those for which the effective coupling to all other resonant states is small enough.
 Without a quantitative metric, the cut-off is typically obtained heuristically, as we shall employ in the following section on applications as well.